ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

 The significance of each bin is computed using Li&Ma eq.
 17.
-A limit on the background sample can also be included, taking only into account bins that have a number of counts which is higher than a threshold given by the user via the minoff parameter.
+A limit on the background sample can also be included, taking only into account bins that have a number of counts which is higher than a threshold defined by the user via the "minoff" parameter.

+Variability is calculated for each pixel of the sky given in the input files.
+The results of the variability is further stored in the srcsig.fits file, where the GTIs and the significance of each bin are stored.
+Only the sources with a significance > 4.5 sigmas are stored.

-The tool takes in input some observation files.
+:ref:`ctfindvar` takes in input some observation files.
-It will make a cube with several maps, each one with a count number integrated over a time period defined by the tinterval parameter for, each pixel.
+It calculates a cube with several maps, each one with a count number integrated over a time period defined by the tinterval parameter, for each pixel.
 The tinterval parameter is the time scale over which the variability will be searched.

-Several output files are made:
+Inputs files:
+- observation file xml, or event list .fits

+Output files:
 - countscube.fits
     provides all the count-skymaps contained in the cube.
 - peaksigmap.fits